LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 ---

-A note here: should install Dropbox and synchronize everything before proceed.
+A note here for myself: should install Dropbox and synchronize everything before proceeding.

 ---